microsoft/VerifiableCredential-SDK-Android/README.md

 }
 ```

 Most issuance requests will ask you for attestations that the user might need to provide.
-Provide them by filling the three available maps for self attested claims, idtokens and vcs.
+Provide them by filling the values for the existing keys in the three available maps for self attested claims, idtokens and vcs.

 ```kotlin
 private fun addRequestedData(response: IssuanceResponse) {